 Major Industry of Parent: One of the industries into which we have grouped our universe of parent companies.

 Source of Data: A link showing where the violation data was obtained.
-For those entries whose information was taken from individual documents or webpages, there is also a link to an archived copy preserved on our server.
+For many of those entries whose information was taken from individual documents or webpages, there is also a link to an archived copy preserved on our server.
 Entries derived from Freedom of Information Act requests also contain links to an archival copy of the document.
 Most litigation entries contain a link to an archived key document from the court docket.

 Notes: Explanatory information about this entry only or a larger set of entries to which this entry belongs.